firejoust/mineflayer-physics/README.md

   Arguments:
   - entity (PrismarineEntity) the player's entity

-  Builder API:
+  Setters:
   - setVelocity: (this) the initial velocity used in the simulation (optional)
   - setControls: (this) the control states used in the simulation (optional)
   - setTicks:    (this) how long the simulation should last before callback is true
   - until:       (this) specifies a callback function executed during each tick

+  Getters:
   - execute: (Vec3[]) returns the simulated path taken by the player */

+/*
+  using standard initialisation:
+*/

 const simulation = new bot.physics.api.Simulation(entity)
-simulation.setVelocity(x, y, z)  // (number) velocity in the x, y, z direction simulation.setControls(controls) // (ControlStateStatus) assumed control states during the simulation simulation.setTicks(ticks)       // (number) how long the simulation will last before callback is true simulation.until(state => true)  // (void) the callback function; includes a single parameter with the 'PlayerState'
+simulation.setVelocity(x, y, z)  // (number) velocity in the x, y, z direction simulation.setControls(controls) // (ControlStateStatus) assumed control states during the simulation simulation.setTicks(ticks)       // (number) how long the simulation will last before callback is true simulation.until(state => true)  // (void) the callback function; has a single parameter for the updated PlayerState

 // executes the simulation with the specified arguments simulation.execute()

 /*
-  or: (using fluent builder pattern)
+  using fluent builder initialisation:
 */

 const path = new bot.physics.api.Simulation(entity)